top of page

 Based solely on the diagnosis of "substance use disorder," workers are stripped of their autonomy to make their own health care decisions, and coerced into strict one-size-fits-all treatment & monitoring programs that do not meet the minimum standards of services available to the general public.

-Workers are coerced into signing contracts (typically 3-5 years long) that mandate 24 hours a day, 7 days a week abstinence, with the threat of job loss if they do not comply.
+The contracts mandate 24/7 abstinence, with the threat of job loss if workers do not comply.

 Despite their personal and cultural beliefs, workers are required to attend inpatient addiction treatment centres that are based on the 12-step philosophy, and to attend daily 12-step peer support meetings.
 Many workers object to the religious and moralistic nature of these programs which are based on Christian doctrine.
 However, workers are often prohibited from accessing non-religious psychosocial treatments that are available to the general public.

-Workers have no choice in the physician that assesses them, and no choice as to their treatment goals or treatment plan.
+Workers typically have no choice in the physician that assesses them, and no choice as to their treatment goals or treatment plan.
 They are not offered any harm reduction services, withdrawal management, trauma informed care, anti-craving medication, or mental health services.
-They are not allowed to access services through the publicly funded health care system, are not allowed to get a second medical opinion, and there is no appeal process for them to challenge the assessment, diagnosis, or conditions to which they are subjected.
+They are not allowed to access services through the publicly funded health care system, are not typically allowed to get a second medical opinion, and there is no appeal process for them to challenge the assessment, diagnosis, or conditions to which they are subjected.

 These workplace substance use policies take a huge toll on workers mental health and often make their substance use problems worse.
 Some workers have been bankrupted by the medical monitoring costs.
 Some workers have been forced to abandon their careers.